Skip to content

 ...

-Especially, the last point is important to understand.
+The only core different is that we need to understand what log levels are and how to use them.
 Levels essentially allows of to get rid of statements like this:

 if debug: